drocheam/optrace/docs/source/usage/plots.rst

 Block/Pause Plots
 ___________________

-By default the plots are displayed and program continues executing.
+By default, the plot windows are shown and the rest of the program continues executing.
-Call :func:`optrace.plots.block <optrace.plots.misc_plots.block>` to pause and interact with the plot windows.
+Call :func:`optrace.plots.block <optrace.plots.misc_plots.block>` to pause and enable interaction with the plots.

 .. code-block:: python

    import optrace.plots as otp

-   # do some plotting
+   # do the plotting
    ...

    # make blocking